t2civ/forum/README.md

 # forum
-A discussion forum for Astropolis
+This repository maintains settings for our GitHub Discussions.